 Perhaps your superpower is being able to write for 8 hours a day, or being really good at networking.

 My superpower is reading — I read books as fast as other people watch movies — and teaching in front of people.
-So creating courses for writers came easy to me.
+So creating writing courses came easy to me.

 Your writing plan should take advantage of those strengths and wield them in your favor.